-A. The Board finds and declares that adoption of this ordinance is necessary to protect the health, safety, and welfare, by providing continued recovery provisions to those affected by the 2017 Sonoma Complex Fire and 2019 Kincade Fire and continuing efforts to make housing available to directly and indirectly displaced residents to the maximum feasible extent, based on the following facts.
+A. The Board finds and declares that adoption of this ordinance is necessary to support the continued recovery of those affected by the 2017 Sonoma Complex Fire, 2019 Kincade Fire, 2020 LNU Lightning Complex Fire, and Glass Incident, and to continue to make housing available to directly and indirectly displaced residents to the maximum feasible extent, based on the following facts.

-- 1) The Sonoma Complex Fire began on October 8, 2017 and resulted in loss of life, the consumption of more than 110,000 acres, and the destruction of approximately 5,200 homes countywide.
-As of November 2021, 60.8% of parcels with structures lost in the Sonoma Complex Fire in the unincorporated county have completed rebuilding at least one structure. - 2) The Kincade Fire began on October 23, 2019, consumed more than 77,758 acres, and destroyed approximately 175 residential structures.
-As of November 2021, 17.2% of parcels with structures lost in the Kincade Fire have completed rebuilding of at least one structure.
-The local proclamation of emergency for the Kincade Fire remains in effect and on November 2, 2021 was extended for an additional 60 days. - 3) On October 24, 2017, the Board of Supervisors adopted an urgency ordinance adding Chapter 40, Sonoma Complex Fire Disaster Recovery, to the Sonoma County Code, to remain in effect until December 31, 2019, unless extended or modified by the Board of Supervisors. - 4) On October 23, 2019, the Board of Supervisors adopted an ordinance extending Chapter 40, Sonoma Complex Fire Disaster Recovery, to the Sonoma County Code, to remain in effect until December 31, 2021, unless extended or modified by the Board of Supervisors. - 5) On November 05, 2019, the Board of Supervisors adopted an urgency ordinance adding Chapter 40A, Kincade Fire Disaster Recovery, to the Sonoma County Code, to remain in effect until December 31, 2021, unless extended or modified by the Board of Supervisors.
+- The Sonoma Complex Fire began on October 8, 2017, and resulted in loss of life, the consumption of more than 110,000 acres, and the destruction of approximately 5,200 homes countywide.
+As of October 2024, 75.2% of parcels with structures lost in the Sonoma Complex Fire in the unincorporated county have completed rebuilding at least one structure. - 2) The Kincade Fire began on October 23, 2019, consumed more than 77,758 acres, and destroyed approximately 174 homes.
+As of October 2024, 50.5% of parcels with structures lost in the Kincade Fire have completed rebuilding of at least one structure. - 3) The LNU Lightning Complex Fires began on August 17, 2020, and resulted in loss of life, the consumption of more than 57,300 acres countywide, and the destruction of approximately 159 homes.
+As of October 2024, 55.8% of parcels with structures lost in the LNU Lightning Complex Fires in the unincorporated county have completed rebuilding at least one structure. - 4) The Glass Incident began on September 27, 2020, and resulted in loss of life, the consumption of more than 67,484 acres, and the destruction of approximately 338 homes countywide.
+As of October 2024, 43.7% of parcels with structures lost in the Glass Incident in the unincorporated county have completed rebuilding at least one structure. - 5) On October 24, 2017, the Board of Supervisors adopted an urgency ordinance adding Chapter 40, Sonoma Complex Fire Disaster Recovery, to the Sonoma County Code, to remain in effect until December 31, 2019, unless extended or modified by the Board of Supervisors.
+The Board amended Chapter 40 several times in 2017 and 2018.
+On October 22, 2019, the Board of Supervisors adopted an ordinance extending Chapter 40, Sonoma Complex Fire Disaster Recovery, to the Sonoma County Code, to remain in effect until December 31, 2021, unless extended or modified by the Board of Supervisors.